-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-The Fund excludes companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 10% of issuers with an ESG House Score that are in the benchmark.
+The Fund excludes the bottom 10% of issuers with an MSCI ESG Score that are in the benchmark.

 What is the policy to assess good governance practices of the investee companies?

 For this Fund, the investee company needs to follow good governance practices in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 This can be demonstrated by the monitoring of certain PAI indicators, for example corruption, tax compliance and diversity.
 In addition, by using abrdn's proprietary ESG scores within the investment process abrdn screen out any investments with low governance scores.
 Our governance scores assess a company's corporate governance and management structure (including remuneration of staff policies) and the quality and behaviour of its leadership and management.
 A low score will typically by given where there are concerns in relation to financially materially controversies, poor tax compliance or governance concerns, or poor treatment of employees or minority shareholders.